 The Housing Authority will identify potentially eligible families who are already on the Santa Cruz County Section 8 waiting list.
 Eligible families will be referred to the Human Services Department (HSD) of the County of Santa Cruz.
 HSD will provide an appropriate level of case management to the homeless family, including assistance with the voucher eligibility application and paperwork and rental search assistance.
 Although the homeless family is not required to accept case management, HSD will offer case management for at least one year.
 A maximum of 40 households may be assisted by this preference program at any given time.
-If there are no eligible homeless families on the Santa Cruz County Section 8 waiting list, the Housing Authority may accept referrals for persons eligible for this preference.
+If there are no eligible homeless families that can be identified on the Santa Cruz County Section 8 waiting list, or that respond to Housing Authority requests for application, the Housing Authority may accept referrals for persons eligible for this preference.
 Homeless family preference voucher holders who have been stably housed for 2 years may "graduate" into the regular voucher program if they are in good standing with the program and there are vouchers/funding available.
 At that time, the homeless family preference voucher would be available for the next eligible family.